Braves vs. Rockies Player Props Betting Odds

 McMahon Stats

-- McMahon has put up 68 hits with 20 doubles, three triples, 10 home runs and 31 walks.
-He has driven in 38 runs with four stolen bases.
+- McMahon has 68 hits with 20 doubles, three triples, 10 home runs, 31 walks and 38 RBI.
+He's also stolen four bases.

 McMahon Recent Games